 Must Haves for the Afternoon Tea

 Afternoon tea is the perfect end to a long day.
 After dinner, a nice cup of tea and some finger sandwiches will put you in the right mood to wind down and relax in comfort.
-However, while afternoon tea is all about fancy food, there are some essentials that are a must-have.
+However, while afternoon tea is all about fancy food, some essentials are a must-have.

 What is the type of tea that is served during afternoon tea?